WAEC and JAMB Subject for Public and Private International Law

-What is O level/WAEC subject combination (requirement) for Public and Private International Law?
+WAEC subject combination (requirements) for Public and Private International Law

-The subjects needed to study Public and Private International Law in WAEC must contain five (5) credit.
-This subject combination is also applicable to NECO AND GCE… The O level requirement that is the compulsory WAEC subject combination for Public and Private International Law must include:
+You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Public and Private International Law in Nigeria universities.
+This subject combination is also applicable to NECO AND GCE.
+So now, the O level requirement that is the compulsory WAEC subject combination for Public and Private International Law must include:

-What is JAMB UTME subject combination (subject needed) for Public and Private International Law?
+JAMB UTME subject combination (requirements) for Public and Private International Law

-What is Direct Entry requirement (that is the required A-level result you need) to study Public and Private International Law?
+Direct Entry requirement (required A-level result) to study Public and Private International Law

 Two ‘A’ level passes to include Islamic Studies or Arabic

-List of Nigeria Universities offering Public and Private International Law include;
+List of Universities in Nigeria offering Public and Private International Law include;

-The SSCE O level and A-level subject needed to study Public and Private International Law have been listed above but, some Universities may accept D7 or E8 in some a compulsory subject instead of Credit.
+Some Universities may accept D7 or E8 in some a compulsory subject instead of Credit.
 And some may accept or reject two sittings.
 That is combinations of WAEC, NECO, or GCE results.
 You will know more when you take a look at the special consideration (waiver) for this course if available.
 Please take note that when you see Check, it simply means the special consideration for this course had been merge with a related course to save space.
-So it is advisable to click the link or search with the search bar.
+So it is advisable to click the link or search with the search bar…